Fedora31/nhcustom2/README.md

 Some improvements have been made, including:

-* A more developped config syntax
+* A more advanced config syntax
 * The use of regular expressions (regexes)
+* The ability to search and filter paths

+The main drawback of this version is its speed: the program is a lot slower than its predecessor, especially on slow pcs.
+This is partly due to a lack of optimization (this will hopefully be fixed at some point) and to some parts of the program being handled by shell/batch scripts.

 Some parts of the program work differently than in the first version, making the configuration files made for the original program unusable.
 However, They are relatively easy to convert to the new syntax.

-The program is known to work with Windows 10 and Fedora (Linux).
+The program is known to work with Windows 10 and Fedora 34 (Linux).
 I don't offer any support with this program, but feel free to let me know if something doesn't work as expected or if the database contains errors.

+## how to use

+Do not launch the program `nhcustom2` directly, unless you want to see what paths will be copied without actually touching your files.
+To generate a mod with your parameters, use the `START` shell/batch script corresponding to your OS.

+Add the parameters you want in the configuration file, then execute the script.
+The script **MUST** be executed while being in the same directory.

 ## the database